SanderMertens/flecs/docs/Queries.md

   ecs_entity_t src_2 = ecs_field_src(&it, 1); // Returns Game

   for (int i = 0; i < it.count; i ++) {
-    printf("$This = %s, src_2 = %s\n",
+    printf("$this = %s, src_2 = %s\n",
       ecs_get_name(world, it.entities[i]),
       ecs_get_name(world, src_2));
   }
 }
 ```

-The `entities` and `count` member are solely populated by the number of entities matched by the default `$This` source.
+The `entities` and `count` member are solely populated by the number of entities matched by the default `$this` source.
 If a query only contains fixed sources, `count` will be set to 0.
 This is important to keep in mind, as the inner for loop from the last example would never be iterated for a query that only has fixed sources.

 #### Query Builder (C++)
 To specify a fixed source, call the `src` method to the entity to match.
 The following example shows how to set a source, and how to access the value provided by a term with a fixed source: